Lee Curreri

-Leonard Charles "Lee" Curreri (born January 4, 1961) is an American actor and musician, most known for his work in the film, Fame (1980) and its television spinoff, Fame (1982–1987).
+Leonard Charles "Lee" Curreri (born January 4, 1961) is an American actor and musician, most known for his work in the film Fame (1980) and its television spinoff, Fame (1982–1987).

 Life and work

 Curreri was born in New York City, in the Bronx, and attended high school at Fordham Preparatory School.
-He also attended the Manhattan School of Music.
+He attended the Manhattan School of Music.

-Curreri played the role of Bruno Martelli, the keyboard maven, in the film Fame and also in its spinoff TV series, also called Fame.
+Curreri played the role of Bruno Martelli, the keyboard virtuoso, in the film Fame and also in its spinoff TV series, also called Fame.
 He obtained the role in the movie after auditioning in New York City.
-He has also appeared on an episode of The New Love American Style.
+He appeared on an episode of The New Love American Style.

 He played piano with In Vitro, and the Iona College Singers.
-He is a songwriter and has worked with a number of performers, including Natalie Cole and Phil Perry.
-In December 2008, he appeared on Channel 4's Bring Back... series when Justin Lee Colins managed to get some of the original television series cast members together.
-He released a CD, Aquabox, which has a booklet on the inside containing pictures of one of Curreri's sons, Joey, shortly before his son was born (a pre-birth picture contained in the leaflet).
+He is a songwriter and has worked with performers such as Natalie Cole and Phil Perry.
+He released a CD, Aquabox, which has a booklet on the inside containing pictures of one of Curreri's sons, Joey, in a pre-birth picture contained in the leaflet).